Richard’s Selected Correspondence

 The search for meaning amidst the debris of the much-vaunted human hopes and dreams and schemes has come to its timely end.
 With the end of ‘me’, the distance or separation between ‘me’ and ‘my’ senses – and thus the external world – disappears.
 To be the senses as a bare awareness is apperception, a pure consciousness experience of the world as-it-is.
 Because there is no ‘I’ as an observer – a little person inside one’s head – to have sensations, I am the sensations.
 There is nothing except the series of sensations which happen ... not to ‘me’ but just happening ... moment by moment ... one after another.
 To be the sensations, as distinct from having them, engenders the most astonishing sense of freedom and release.

 Consequently, I am living in peace and tranquillity; a meaningful peace and tranquillity.
 Life is intrinsically purposeful, the reason for existence lies openly all around.
-Being in this very air I live in, I am constantly aware of it; I breathe it in and out; I see it, I hear it, I taste it, I smell it, I touch it, all of the time.
+Being this very air I live in, I am constantly aware of it as I breathe it in and out; I see it, I hear it, I taste it, I smell it, I touch it, all of the time.
 It never goes away – nor has it ever been away.
 ‘I’ was standing in the way of meaning.

 RESPONDENT: So, where do equity and parity come into the picture?